icon-project/IBC-Integration/README.md

 #### Bug Reports

-1. Before submitting a bug report, search the [existing issues](https://github.com/icon-project/IBC-Integration/issues) to see if the bug has already been reported.
+1. Before submitting a bug report please search the [existing issues](https://github.com/icon-project/IBC-Integration/issues) to see if the bug has already been reported.
 If you find a similar issue, you can add relevant details in the comments.

 2. If the bug hasn't been reported yet, [open a new issue](https://github.com/icon-project/IBC-Integration/issues/new/choose) with a clear and descriptive title.
 Provide as much detail as possible, including: